matijakolaric-com/django-music-publisher/docs/index.md

-# User's Manual for Django Music Publisher
+# Walkthrough for Django Music Publisher

-This is User's Manual for Django Music Publisher app.
+This is a walkthrough for Django Music Publisher app.
+It demonstrates key all aspects of this app, without going into every possible detai.
 It presumes that installation was successful and user has logged in.
 It also presumes you have acquired the token for the CWR validation and generation service.

 ![](django-admin.png)